Rahul7-77/Note-Taking-React-App/README.md

 - Click on the "Create Note" button to add a new note.
 - Enter a title and content for the note in the provided fields.
-- Click the "Save" or "Add" button to create the note.
+- Click the "Add" button to create the note.

 ### Note Deletion